scrabill/how-many-days-until-halloween/CONTRIBUTING.md

 When creating a pull request, if it applies, close or link to the issue it resolves in your comments.
 See [GitHubs documentation](https://help.github.com/articles/closing-issues-using-keywords/) on how to do this.

-Make sure you are registered for the [HacktoberFest](https://hacktoberfest.digitalocean.com/) before you start!
+Make sure you are registered for [HacktoberFest](https://hacktoberfest.digitalocean.com/) before you start!

 Also, if you want to run the site locally and take a look at your changes, just open **index.html** with a browser.